emrancub/Design-and-Implementation-of-a-Diabetic-Disease/dataset/README.md

 ## Dataset Structure

-The dataset is structured as a Pandas DataFrame with 100,000 entries and 9 columns.
+The dataset is structured with 100,000 entries and 9 columns.

 | Column               | Non-Null Count | Dtype  |
 |----------------------|----------------|--------|